Customize the Sandbox Network Policy

 nemoclaw <name> rebuild reapplies every policy preset to the recreated sandbox, so presets survive an agent-version upgrade without manual reapplication.

-Apply a user-authored preset YAML to a running sandbox without editing the baseline or dropping to openshell policy set.
+Apply a user-authored preset YAML file to a running sandbox without editing the baseline or using openshell policy set.

 A custom preset follows the same shape as the built-in ones under nemoclaw-blueprint/policies/presets/: